Mirovinger/bookmarks-manager-extension/README.md

 - Move "Filter bookmarks" into pop-up; increase its function
 - A supplementary extension to add one-click bookmarking inside the address bar.
 (Must be separate as Chrome extensions can't have both a page action and a browser action)
 - right click, bookmark this link (for bookmarklets)
-- show bookmarks in alphabetcal order
+- show bookmarks in alphabetical order
-- undo on moves and deletes.
+- undo on moves and deletes
 - remember open/closed status of folders in the popup